facebookresearch/TensorComprehensions/docs/source/contacts.rst

 Slack channel
 -------------

-For a faster and tighter interaction, join our team on Slack: `TensorComprehensions.slack.com <https://tensorcomprehensions.slack.com>`_.
-You may need an invitation to join, contact us by email at tensorcomp@fb.com to get one.
+For a faster and tighter interaction, join our team on Slack: `TensorComprehensions.slack.com <https://tensorcomprehensions.herokuapp.com/>`_.